Autumn in Poland: time change, 2 public holidays, observances, celebrations

 St. Andrew’s Day Eve (Andrzejki)

-It was believed that the night of November 29 and November 30 is suitable for magic and single girls can see their future (and their future husbands).
+It was believed that the night of November 29 / November 30 was suitable for magic, and single girls could see their future (and their future husbands).
 Nowadays, it’s an opportunity for big parties and a night for future-telling games.
 The classic one is to pour hot liquid wax through a keyhole into cold water.
 After the wax is solidified, the shape and its shadow illuminated on the wall determine your future.
 The fun is to interpret the shape.
 Another tradition is a shoe game.
 Participants take off one shoe, the shoes are lined one after the other from the wall of the room to the door.
 The owner of the shoe that reaches the door first is the first to get married:)

 Read more about the weather, changes in nature, and seasonal fruits and vegetables in Poland in September, October & November.